-A collection from the NEA archives celebrating the contribution of NEA"s somewhat shabby chic chairs
+Images from the NEA archives celebrating the contribution of NEA"s shabby chic chair

 1, ''A Grandmother Chair'

 Award winning Australian writer and performance poet Joel Mckerrow wrote '...a grandmother chair' during 'The Foreboding Emptiness of an Empty Page' , a workshop to show others 'how to push past creative blocks and begin to create with a renewed sense of freedom'.
 It is a wonderful example of the creative process meeting self-reflection.

 Observing the simple pleasures.

 She is a her.

 Thumb tack pins that still hold her together and I wonder what pins shall be holding this skin together in the years to come.

 When I am worn and beaten and bruised.